daos-stack/daos/src/control/server/README.md

 The DAOS data plane utilises NVMe devices as block storage using the SPDK "[blobstore](https://spdk.io/doc/blob.html)" abstraction, creation and management of the blobstore and blobs is performed by the data plane.

+The DAOS control plane will provide NVMe storage management capabilities enabling the discovery, format, initial burn-in testing, firmware update and allocation of devices to data plane instances.

 #### NVMe Controller and Namespace Discovery

-Device details for any discovered NVMe SSDs accessible through SPDK on the storage server will be returned.
+Device details for any discovered NVMe SSDs accessible through SPDK on the storage server will be returned when running `storage list` subcommand on [`daos_shell`](../dmg/README.md#subcommands) or [`daos_server`](#storage-list) executables.

 The following animation illustrates starting the control server and using the management shell to view the NVMe Namespaces discovered on a locally available NVMe Controller (assuming the quickstart guide instructions have already been performed):